mbake231/poker/test/readme.txt

 How to run -
 1) Install requirments
-2) run command "python main.py"
+2) run command "python3 main.py"